SkepticMystic/Phrase-Bank/Phrase Databases/Phrase_Bank_refnwrite_and_manchester copy.md

 A major problem with the experimental method is that ...
 There are certain problems with the use of focus groups.
 One of these is that there is less ...

-## Describing Methods
+## Indicating a specific method

-> Indicating a specific method
+↑ Describing Methods

 X was prepared according to the procedure used by Patel et al. (1957).
 The synthesis of X was done according to the procedure of Smith (1973).